etopritika/Tanakh/README.md

      VITE_FIREBASE_APP_ID=your_firebase_app_id
      VITE_FIREBASE_MEASUREMENT_ID=your_firebase_measurement_id
      ```

 4. **Configure OAuth providers** like Google and Facebook:

    - For Google, enable the **Google provider** in Firebase and configure the consent screen in the [Google Cloud Console](https://console.cloud.google.com/).
    - For Facebook, set up an app in [Facebook Developers](https://developers.facebook.com/), configure the app to use OAuth, and add your app's **App ID** and **App Secret** to Firebase.

 ---

+## Accessibility

+This application has been carefully enhanced to support full accessibility, providing an inclusive experience for all users, including those relying on screen readers, keyboard navigation, and assistive technologies.

+### Key accessibility improvements:

+- ✅ **Modals** use proper ARIA roles and focus traps:

+  - `role="dialog"`, `aria-modal="true"`, `aria-labelledby`, `aria-describedby`.
+  - Focus is trapped within the modal and returns upon close.
+  - Escape key and backdrop click close the modal reliably.

+- ✅ **Form accessibility**:

+  - All input fields are properly labeled and described.
+  - Validation messages use `role="alert"` and are linked to fields via `aria-describedby`.
+  - `aria-busy` and `aria-describedby` are applied where appropriate for real-time status and instructions.

+- ✅ **Loading indicators**:

+  - Spinners are hidden from screen readers with `aria-hidden`.
+  - Submission states use `aria-busy`, and visible status messages are optionally added.

+- ✅ **Interactive elements**:

+  - All buttons and icons (including tooltips) use `aria-label` where necessary.
+  - Comment action buttons are associated with their corresponding content via `aria-labelledby`.

+- ✅ **Keyboard support**:

+  - Tab/Shift+Tab loops are managed in menus and modals for smooth navigation.
+  - Menus are fully focusable and close with Escape.

+- ✅ **External links**:

+  - Screen readers are informed when a link opens in a new tab or leads to an external site.

+- ✅ **Visually hidden instructions**:

+  - Context and guidance are provided via `sr-only` text for screen readers.

+This work adheres to [WCAG 2.1 AA](https://www.w3.org/WAI/WCAG21/quickref/) and [WAI-ARIA](https://www.w3.org/WAI/standards-guidelines/aria/) best practices.

+---